 Boys may be excused prep for regular sports practices or other commitments.
 In such cases boys are expected to complete their homework before school, after school or after their scheduled activity.

-Prep Times: 6.45 – 8:15 pm (this will often vary depending on house activities scheduled particularly at the start of Term 1 WITH Pyramids training and in Term 3 with House Singing practice) .
+Prep Times: 6.45 – 8:15 pm (this will often vary depending on House activities scheduled particularly at the start of Term 1 with athletics training and in Term 3 with House Singing practice)

 There should be no calls/ texts / face book etc during prep time.